Racial hoax: Yasmin Seweid Trump fans subway harassment

-Concord Fortress of Hope arson attack

-In October 2017, the predominantly black Concord Fortress of Hope church in Kansas City was set on fire, with racist graffiti referencing the Ku Klux Klan found at the scene.
-However, a black church employee named Nathaniel Nelson eventually admitted to starting the fire to cover up his theft of money from the church's cultural center, before writing the graffiti to throw suspicion onto white supremacists.
-Nelson pleaded guilty to arson in 2018.

 Breana Harmon abduction hoax

-In 2017, 19 year-old white woman Breana Harmon from Denison, Texas, falsely claimed she was abducted and gang-raped by three black men.
+In 2017, 19-year-old white woman Breana Harmon from Denison, Texas, falsely claimed that she was abducted and gang-raped by three black men.
 She initially was in an argument with her boyfriend, then ran away and intentionally cut herself to give the appearance of an assault.
-She then stripped-down to a T-shirt and underwear, and went into a church and told the people there that she had been raped by three masked black men.
+She then stripped-down to a T-shirt and underwear, went into a church and told the people there that she had been raped by three masked black men.
 She later pled guilty to charges of filing a false police report.

-Sherita Dixon-Cole Rape hoax

-In May 2018 Sherita Dixon-Cole, a black human resources professional falsely accused a white Texas state trooper of kidnapping and sexually assaulting her during a DUI arrest.

-Jussie Smollett hate crime hoax
+Jussie Smollett hate-crime hoax

-In 2019, Jussie Smollett, an American actor and singer on the Fox drama series Empire, made national news for fabricating a racially-motivated attack.
-On January, 22, a letter arrived at the Chicago studio of Smollett's employer that was addressed to Smollett and depicted a stick figure hanging from a tree with a gun pointing towards it.
+In January 2019, Jussie Smollett, an African-American actor and singer on the Fox drama series Empire, made national news for fabricating a racially motivated attack against himself.
+On January 22, 2019, a letter arrived at the Chicago studio of Smollett's employer that was addressed to Smollett and depicted a stick figure hanging from a tree with a gun pointing towards it.
 It read "Smollett, Jussie you will die" and "MAGA" and contained a white powder determined to be Tylenol.
-On January 29, 2019, Smollett told police that he was attacked in the early morning of that day in the 300 block of East Lower North Water Street in Chicago's Streeterville neighborhood by two men in ski masks who called him racial and homophobic slurs in what was initially investigated as a hate crime.
+On January 29, 2019, Smollett told Chicago police that he was attacked in the early morning of that day in the 300 block of East Lower North Water Street in Chicago's Streeterville neighborhood by two men in ski masks who called him racial and homophobic slurs in what was initially investigated as a hate crime.
 Smollett was indicted on February 20, 2019, for disorderly conduct consisting of paying two Nigerian-American brothers to stage a fake hate crime assault on him and filing a false police report.
 Smollett's defense team reached a deal with prosecutors on March 26, 2019, in which all charges were dropped in return for Smollett performing community service and forfeiting his $10,000 bond.
 On March 27, 2019, it was announced that the FBI would be investigating as to why the charges were dismissed.
 On February 11, 2020, Smollett was re-indicted by Special Prosecutor Dan Webb on six counts of disorderly conduct for lying to the police.
 A jury delivered its verdict on December 9, 2021, finding Smollett guilty on five of the six counts.
+However in November 2024, the Illinois Supreme Court reversed that conviction holding that retrying Smollett after he had paid $10,000 and served community service in exchange for dismissal of all charges violated Smollett's constitutional due process rights.